-- 5.4-6(a) "Good standing" means that the student is capable of enrollment or continued enrollment. - "On Schedule" means that the student is proceeding in a positive manner toward fulfilling certificate requirements in a normal length of time.
-This can be no longer than 150% of the program hours. - 5.4-6(b) Students with no previous course work at Meridian Technology Center receive their first aid disbursement without any academic progress requirements.
+"On Schedule" means that the student is proceeding in a positive manner toward fulfilling certificate requirements in a normal length of time.
+This can be no longer than 150% of the program hours.

+5.4-6(c) Students with no previous course work at Meridian Technology Center receive their first aid disbursement without any academic progress requirements.
 Enrollment only, is verified before the 1st disbursement, which is done by the Financial Aid Officer.
 At the end of their first payment period students must have made satisfactory academic progress in the first payment period in order to receive further assistance.